Nish-19/Nish-19.github.io/_posts/2020-05-26-Mathematics for ML and DL.md

 *The above figure is of a common data distribution considered in ML (the gaussian distribution)*

-Prob-Stat is indeed the most important topic on maths used in ML.
+Prob-Stat is indeed the most important topic of maths used in ML.

 ### Resources for Learning